Options as Silver Bullets: Valuation of Term Loans, Inventory Management, Emissions Trading and Insurance Risk Mitigation using Option Theory: Improvements to the Model

 \section{Improvements to the Model}

 \end{doublespace}

-\begin{doublespace} Numerous improvements to the model are possible.
-(Cobb, Rumi and Salmer�n 2012; and Nie and Chen 2007) derive approximate distributions for the sum of log normal distribution which highlight that we can estimate the log normal parameters from the time series of the individual components and hence get the mean and variance of the availability.
-(Xu 2006) attempts to extend the complete market option pricing theory to incomplete markets, which is a more accurate picture of securities lending, since we do not have assets available for every state of the world.
+\begin{doublespace} Numerous improvements to the models are possible.
+Cobb et al. (2007) derive approximate distributions for the sum of log normal distributions which highlight that we can estimate the log normal parameters from the time series of the individual components and hence get the mean and variance of the availability.
+Xu (2006) attempts to extend the complete market option pricing theory to incomplete markets, which is a more accurate picture of securities lending, since we do not have assets available for every state of the world.

-A key extension can be to introduce jumps in the stochastic processes (Merton 1976; Kou 2002).
-This is seen in stock prices (Yan 2011; demonstrates that expected stock return should be monotonically decreasing in average stock jump size, which can be proxied by the slope of option implied volatility smile) to a certain extent and to a greater extent in the borrow, exclusive holdings, availability and inventory processes.
+An important extension can be to introduce jumps in the stochastic processes (Merton 1976; Kou 2002).
+This is seen in stock prices\footnote{\begin{doublespace} Yan (2011) demonstrates that expected stock return should be monotonically decreasing in average stock jump size, which can be proxied by the slope of option implied volatility smile. \end{doublespace} } to a certain extent and to a greater extent in the borrow, exclusive holdings, availability and inventory processes.
 Another improvement would be to use stochastic volatility for the stock prices.
-The SABR model, a stochastic volatility model in which the asset price and volatility are correlated, is discussed in Hagan, Kumar, Lesniewski and Woodward 2002; Hagan, Lesniewski and Woodward 2015.
-This was developed to overcome the deficiencies of local volatility models, Dupire (1994, 1997); Derman, Kani (1994, 1998).
-(Gatheral 2011) is an excellent reference for modeling volatility surfaces.
-(West 2005) considers the SABR model for illiquid securities, which can be applied to the other processes in our system. \end{doublespace}
+The SABR model, a stochastic volatility model in which the asset price and volatility are correlated, is discussed in Hagan et al. (2002); Hagan, Lesniewski \& Woodward (2015).
+This was developed to overcome the deficiencies of local volatility models, (Dupire 1994; 1997; Derman \& Kani 1994; 1998).
+Gatheral (2011) is an excellent reference for modeling volatility surfaces.
+West (2005) considers the SABR model for illiquid securities, which can be applied to the other processes in our system.